thu-ml/tianshou/docs/tutorials/concepts.rst

 Once you have a collector and a policy, you can start writing the training method for your RL agent.
 Trainer, to be honest, is a simple wrapper.
 It helps you save energy for writing the training loop.
 You can also construct your own trainer: :ref:`customized_trainer`.

 Tianshou has two types of trainer: :func:`~tianshou.trainer.onpolicy_trainer` and :func:`~tianshou.trainer.offpolicy_trainer`, corresponding to on-policy algorithms (such as Policy Gradient) and off-policy algorithms (such as DQN).
 Please check out :doc:`/api/tianshou.trainer` for the usage.

-There will be more types of trainers, for instance, multi-agent trainer.

 .. _pseudocode: